explodinglabs/explodinglabs.github.io/docs/_posts/2021-03-09-composition.markdown

 Finally, we zoom out again to combine the solutions.

+> We should never lose sight of the purpose of programming: to decompose complex problems into a series of simpler ones.
+>
+> <cite>Bartosz Milewski, The Dao of FP</cite>

 > Being able to decompose bigger problems into smaller problems, and then
 > combine the solutions, that’s essentially the description of... well, I don’t
 > know it depends on who you are, you will say that’s the description of what